 Board of Director Member

 Jeannie Kinley is retired from the Redondo Beach School District, Special Education Division where she was employed for 17 years.
-During the last seven years of employment, she held the position of WorkAbility Coordinator overseeing transition services to disabled students district wide.
+During the last seven years of employment she held the position of WorkAbility Coordinator overseeing transition services to disabled students district wide.
 Shortly after retirement in June of 2002, Jeannie, her husband and eldest son relocated to Bend.
-She is grateful to have her three sons and only grandchild live close by all in Oregon.
-Jeannie and her husband Tom have been married for 31 years, and are both strong advocates for people who experience disabilities.
-Jeannie also serves as secretary on the CORIL Board of Directors.
+She is grateful to have her three sons and only grandchild all within Oregon.
+Jeannie and her husband Tom have been married for 32 years, and are both strong advocates for people who experience disabilities.
+Jeannie also served as secretary on the Ability Board of Directors.
 She became involved with Full Access shortly after moving to Central Oregon.

 Beth Rixe Service Center

 In the past, people with developmental disabilities were treated terribly and isolated in large institutions, separating them from families who loved them.
 It is not that way anymore and it was never that way for Beth Rixe.
 Our building is a reminder of the beautiful life Beth lived and the importance of self-determination and person-centered support services.